 Watch: Cervical Degenerative Disc Disease Video

-- Cervical spine disorders.
+2. Cervical spine disorders

 Watch: Cervical Spine Anatomy Video

-Any one or combination of these parts of your cervical spine may become worn down over time or injured, causing neck stiffness, pain and/or possible neurological problems.
+Any one or combination of these parts of your cervical spine may become worn down over time or injured, causing neck stiffness, pain, and/or possible neurological problems.
 Some cervical spine disorders that commonly occur include:

-Any of the above conditions should be diagnosed and treated by a qualified health professional.
+These conditions should be diagnosed and treated by a qualified health professional.
 Even if you feel your symptoms are mild, it is a good idea to seek treatment as the right exercise program can go a long way in preventing many cervical spine problems from getting worse over time.

-Stiff neck caused by an infection (such as meningococcal disease) is rare compared to the other causes above, but is a serious medical condition.
+A stiff neck caused by an infection (such as meningococcal disease) is rare compared to the other causes above, but is a serious medical condition.
 If you experience fever, headache, nausea, vomiting, or other signs of an infection along with your stiff neck, call your physician immediately.